 Note from the organizers:

-The sixth annual Exploring Your Universe event was a hit!
-We had over 5,500 visitors, who participated in activities, demos, talks, and planetarium shows.
+The fifth annual Exploring Your Universe event was a hit!
+We had over 4000 visitors, who participated in activities, demos, talks, and planetarium shows.
 You can see photos of the event here!
-We are working on a documentary-style video about the event, which should be ready by Jan/Feb.
-Check back here to see that video!
 Thank you everyone who attended!

 If you would like to know more about our outreach program at UCLA Astronomy Live! then please email us at outreach [at] astro.ucla.edu.